lyuxinghe/IKUN/README.md

 **Codebase**
 -----
-This repository includes code to run the UR3 robot on the simulation software Gazebo.
+This repository includes code to run the humanoid robot with basketball on the simulation software Gazebo.

 Group Members
 -----